roccaa/FPBern/FPBern(a)/README.md

 To run FPBern, move to /bin and launch the binary with the command:

 $ ./FPBern file_name1 file_name2 ...    (without the .ini)

+To run a set of benchmarks, launch the command

+ ./FPBern rigidbody1 rigidbody2 kepler0 kepler1 kepler2 sineTaylor sineOrder3 sqroot himmilbeau